ankitrox/temporary-access/readme.txt

 3. Activate it through the 'Plugins' section.

+4. Go to Users > Temporary Users, you can manage temporary users in this page.

 == Frequently Asked Questions ==

 = How many users can be created using this plugin? =